LightBoy01/ai-job-spot/src/articles/echoes-in-the-oracle.md

   - Innovation
   - Critical Thinking
 imageUrl: /images/articles/echoes-in-the-oracle.svg
+author_take_question1: "What real-world event sparked the idea for this piece?"
+author_take_answer1: "I was in a strategy meeting where everyone was focused on the capabilities of our new AI tools.
+We spent an hour discussing what the AI could do.
+Finally, a junior designer asked, 'But what *should* we be asking it to do that we haven't even thought of yet?'
+The room went silent.
+It was a beautiful question that completely reframed the discussion from technical capability to creative purpose.
+That's the moment the seed for this article was planted."
+author_take_question2: "If a reader takes only one thing away from this, what should it be?"
+author_take_answer2: "That the most valuable skill in the age of AI is not having the answer, but being the person who can formulate the most insightful and assumption-challenging question.
+Stop trying to 'know' everything; start practicing the art of asking."
 ---

 Imagine an ancient oracle, a cavernous chamber where any question posed is met with a perfect, instantaneous, and utterly truthful answer.
 For centuries, supplicants have journeyed to its steps, seeking solutions to their most vexing problems.
 Yet, history does not remember the oracle for the answers it gave.
 It remembers the few who, through the sheer quality of their inquiry, received a truth so profound it reshaped their world.
 The rest received only facts, correct yet sterile, leaving them no wiser than before.